Skip to Content

 The museum exhibit labels and films are entirely in Japanese but that won’t matter to fans of Ghibli, it’s an experience that transcends language barriers and Totoro lovers will be in their element.

-There is a cafe on site but you’re welcome to bring your own snacks and eat on the patio or there is a nice park nearby.
+There is a cafe on site, but you’re welcome to bring your own snacks and eat on the patio, or there is a nice park nearby.

 Giant Ghibli Clock in Tokyo

-7. TeamLabs Planets
+7. TeamLabs Borderless and Planets

-Check ticket price and availability
+Check ticket price and availability for teamLab Borderless or teamLab Planets

 teamLab Borderless Digital Art Show